17 September, 2020

 While GraphQL and REST can be compared as different ways to set up communication between the client and the database, they are not one-to-one equivalents.

 REST doesn’t refer to any specific piece of software.
 It was originally defined by Roy Fielding back in 2000 as a set of constraints for building web systems, which include characteristics such as statelessness or the client-server architecture and more.
 Apps can be called restful when they conform to the requirements.
-On the other hand, GraphQL, which only made its public debut in 2015, is a data query and manipulation language for APIs as well as runtime for those queries.
+On the other hand, GraphQL, which only made its public debut in 2015, is a data query language with strong type system for manipulating APIs as well as runtime for those queries.

 The RESTful way of building apps has been around pretty much ever since the web hit puberty.
 But GraphQL is most definitely gaining traction as can be seen on the chart below, which illustrates the relative growth of GraphQL popularity over the period of the last 4 years.